 Beginning in 2006, MHF and the Bureau of Land Management Wild Horse & Burro Program have been effectively partnered to increase adoptions of mustangs and burros.
 The Mustang Heritage Foundation supports the BLM through marketing and placement programs to increase the number of horses placed in homes and private care from federal lands.

-The Trainer Incentive Program (TIP) was created the in 2007 to engage talented horse trainers across the country to help gentle, train and find homes for wild horses and burros.
+The Trainer Incentive Program (TIP) was created in 2007 to engage talented horse trainers across the country to help gentle, train, and find homes for wild horses and burros.
 Today with TIP Trainers in 40 states, more wild horses and burros are finding loving homes than ever before!